-- Master of Science in Environmental Science and Policy, Johns Hopkins University
+- M.S., Environmental Science and Policy, Johns Hopkins University

 Co-Chair, Virginia Waste Solutions Forum; Member, EPA Farm, Ranch, and Rural Communities Committee; Director, Bay Farms Nutrient Use Efficiency and Community-Based Composting Project; Member, Chesapeake Bay Program Agricultural Nutrient and Sediment Reduction Workgroup; Member, NRCS State Technical Committees of Virginia, Maryland, and Pennsylvania.

 Food for Thought: A Proposal to Reform Farm Programs to Preserve the Environment and Help Family Farmers, Ranchers and Foresters (co-author), August 2001.

 Getting More Bang for the Buck: Nine Suggestions for Improving State EQIP Ranking Criteria (co-author), February 2003.

 Getting an Even Bigger Bang for the Buck (co-author), July 2004.

 Cost Effective and Environmentally Beneficial Manure Management Practices and Strategies for Increasing Implementation and Fostering Innovation -- National Dairy Environmental Stewardship Council (co-author), January 2005.

 Farming for Clean Water: Innovative Solutions to Reduce Chesapeake Bay Farm Runoff (co-author), December, 2007.